 - When necessary to comply with governmental safety regulations, including but not limited to speed ordinances and speed regulations.

 Citations for non compliance may be issued by local law enforcement authorities, but issuing these citations is problematic and seldom effective.
-The best resolution is to work with the railroad and come to some kind of accommodation.
+For locations experiencing recurring blockages, the best resolution is to work with the railroad for some kind of accommodation.
 The Rail Transportation Bureau can provide individuals or community representatives with information and the appropriate railroad contacts.
-The department is available to help coordinate and foster community/railroad relationships to resolve these problems.
+The department is available to help coordinate and foster community/railroad relationships.

 A 2006 report by the Federal Railroad Administration, "Impact of Blocked Highway/Rail Grade Crossings On Emergency Response Services" provides some insight into this difficult issue.